Taiyelolu1/LA-Crime-Analysis/README.md

 * Weapon: The type of weapon used in the crime.
 * Status: Status of the case.

 ***The CSV file generated from the Power Query Editor have been included in the repository for this project.
-The CSV file for the main table wasn't attached due to it's size, but it can be downloaded here*** (don't forget to add link)
+The CSV file for the main table wasn't attached due to it's size, but it can be downloaded [here](https://catalog.data.gov/dataset/crime-data-from-2020-to-present)***

 ## Tools used
 1. **Power BI**: This was the major tool used in this project.
 Power BI was used in creating the visualization and report for the insights generated from this project.
 Power BI service, a component of Power BI was also utilized in creating a web link that allows interactivity and navigation with the report.